-The Customer Aavatar
+The Customer Avatar

 The process starts with the customer avatar.
 This device lets you describe your customers in terms of their demographics, what they look like, their characteristics, how they think, their pain, the problem they are trying to solve, and their gain, how your product or service solves their problem.

 This simple idea will have a profound impact on the effectiveness of your marketing.
 It’s also, more often than not, skipped.
 Huge mistake.
-Take the time to carefully, and thoroughly describe your best customers.
+Take the time to carefully and thoroughly describe your best customers.

 The Customer Journey

 Once you understand who your customer is it’s time to map their journey.
 Describe their needs as sections in the journey.
 Write down all the questions they might have as best you can, and determine when in their journey they are likely to have the questions.
 This will help you determine the best messaging and offers for each stage in the journey.
 Your goal is to bring them along.
 Don’t fight their reality.
 Going directly from “Hi, my name is…” to “your place, or mine?” is not a good idea.